A Coaching Power Tool Created by Nicholas Kittis

 - Implementing effective solutions and productivity

-- Focusing on progress and time management
+- that specialize in progress and time management

 - Growing by using new knowledge